Stheven Robles: 2021–22: CONCACAF League title and La 31

 Robles started in the preliminary round of the 2021 CONCACAF League against Once Deportivo in a 1–1 draw.
 On 19 August, Robles started in the second leg of the preliminary round of the CONCACAF League, defeating Once Deportivo 3–0.
 On 11 September, Robles started in the 315th edition of the Clásico Chapín in a 2–1 win.
 On 29 September, in the round of 16 stage of the 2021 CONCACAF League, Robles played the full 90 minutes of a 1–0 win over Alianza.
 On 21 October, Robles started in the 1st leg of the quarter-finals of the 2021 CONCACAF League against Saprissa in a 4–3 defeat.
 In the second leg, on 3 November, Robles provided an assist for Juan Luis Anangonó, as Comunicaciones won 2–1.
 On 23 November, Robles provided an assist for Andrés Lezcano in the 1st leg semifinals in a 1–0 win against Guastatoya.
 On 30 November, Robles started in the second leg of the semi-finals, winning 3–1 on aggregate, as Comunicaciones advanced to the final.
 In the 1st leg of the final on 8 December against Motagua, Robles provided an assist for Juan Luis Anangonó in a 2–1 win in Tegucigalpa.
 While celebrating the second goal for the club, a flare was thrown from the crowd and hit Robles in the head.
 In the second leg on 14 December, Robles started in a 4–2 win on aggregate in Guatemala City, as Robles won his second major title with Comunicaciones.
 Four days later, in the quarter-finals of the 2021 Apertura, Robles started in a 1–0 win against Iztapa.
-Robles started in the semi-finals against Municipal, where Comunicaciones advanced after a goaless draw.
+Robles started in the semi-finals against Municipal, where Comunicaciones advanced after a goalless draw.
 On 30 December, Robles started in the first leg of the Apertura final against Malacateco, losing 2–0.
 He also started in the second leg as Comunicaciones failed to win the title.